What Is Exit Rate? SEO Glossary

 For example, if a page received 1,000 pageviews in a given period and 400 of those pageviews were the last in their respective sessions, the exit rate is 40%.

 Exit rate is different from bounce rate.
-Bounce rate measures sessions where a page was both the entry and exit point (single-page sessions only).
+Google defines bounce rate as "for all sessions that start with the page, Bounce Rate is the percentage that were the only one of the session" (Google Analytics Help).
+In other words, bounce rate measures single-page sessions where a page was both the entry and exit point.
 Exit rate measures all exits from a page, whether the visitor viewed one page or twenty before leaving.

 Why Exit Rate Matters